Why I Have a Side Hustle

 But on a personal level, there is nothing like seeing your own work getting published and appreciated.

-And still, even six months after that first piece on Loneliness went live on Huffington Post, I still have people getting in touch with me telling me that they had read it and enjoyed it and they were grateful that I had written it.
+Even after six months, that first piece on Loneliness went live I still have people getting in touch with me.
+They often tell me that they had read it and enjoyed it.
+And that they are grateful that I had written it.

 Effectively I get fan mail.

 And yes, I cry every time I open those emails.
-Sometimes they’re better than a promotion, a pitch success or the publication of a new article I’m being paid to write.
+Sometimes they’re better than a promotion, a pitch success, or the publication of a new article.

 If you’re interested in seeing the articles I have written since becoming a part-time freelance journalist check out my Freelance Writing page above.
 I share all of my latest pieces here, paid or unpaid.